sky-map-team/stardroid/designdocs/ephemeris.md

 (BAD) and another helper to calculate them from `OrbitalElements` (maybe ok).

-Has a helper function to create a new `HeliocentricCoordinates` as "equatorial" coordinates based on an "OBLIQUITY" constant.
+Has a helper function to create a new `HeliocentricCoordinates` as "equatorial" coordinates based on an "OBLIQUITY" constant (converting to/from the Ecliptic plane).

 ### `OrbitalElements`